Cuh4/ArcheanUtils/README.md

 - `toggle.xc` A library for easily converting pulse signals (eg: a seat button) to a toggle.
 - `propeller.xc` A library for interacting with the propeller component in an OOP manner.
 Alias only, no IO port support.
 - `logging.xc` A library for sending neatly formatted logs via `print()`.
+- `RCSController.xc` An **incredibly** useful library for controlling multiple RCS components.
+Comes with auto-stabilization, configuration, and easy setup.
+Tuning may be required.
+Aliases only, no IO port support.

 ## ✨ Credit
 - [Cuh4](https://github.com/Cuh4)